JeanCarletta/HeatHack-Sessions/session1/heat-sources.md

 ```

 :TODO: @jean check the relationship between the BMS and boiler settings; @andrew will need to decide whether this kind of text is OK.

+https://www.theheatinghub.co.uk/help-centre - fantastic resource to understand how the system works; applies to domestic but much of it is also applicable here.
+Highlights:

+https://www.theheatinghub.co.uk/thermostat-guide-wireless-digital-room-central-heating-controls talks about a 2018 change where all combi boilers need some of: weather compensation, flow compensation, or smart control with automation and optimisation functions scheme, flue gas recovery unit.
+So pre-2018 boilers, we need to figure out which of these makes sense.
+Weather compensation isn't good with occasional space heating.
+SO - if boiler pre-2018, consider whether you should install these things.

+https://www.theheatinghub.co.uk/articles/hot-water-efficiency-tips especially turning off hot water preheat.